Kajek777/TicTacToe-CSharp/README.md

 A game of TicTacToe I made in C# for fun.
+I know it's unoptimized and messy but i don't really care.

 ­